drupalprojects/doobie/maintenance/README.txt

 This tag set runs all tests that are tagged @git but NOT tagged @wip.
 The results are available in a folder that matches the filename, e.g. http://bddtest.drupal.org/test-output/maint/git

-NOTE: At this time the file names are being manually added to runall_doobie7_maint.
+NOTE: At this time the file names are being manually added to runall_doobie7_maint, which is located on Jenkin's CI tab.
 New files won't be auto-discovered.
 However, the tag sets inside the existing files *are* being used dynamically in run_doobie7_maint